 This is a total specialty item that I rarely use, but it is the only item that will work when I am repairing antique furniture or making a glue joint that may need to be reversed in the future.

-Hide glue is easily sanded and won’t affect the wood finish is there is some squeeze out.
-It is slow drying so detailed work doesn’t have to be hurried, but its biggest benefit to me is that unlike every other glue it is reversible.
-By adding heat and moisture (a steam iron or similar) the glue will loosen up and the joint can be reworked if necessary.
+Hide glue is easily sanded and won’t affect the wood finish if there is some squeeze out.
+It is slow drying, so detailed work doesn’t have to be hurried, but its biggest benefit to me is that unlike every other glue, it is reversible.
+By adding heat and moisture (a steam iron or similar), the glue will loosen up and the joint can be reworked if necessary.
 Now that’s a handy feature.

 And this brand is the only hide glue that doesn’t have to be mixed yourself.
 It is premixed and ready for use right out of the bottle, which means I might actually use it.

 I hope this helps you find some good glues and adhesives for your next project.
 And remember, the more you use these glues, the more familiar you’ll become with them and the easier your glue-ups will become.